Evilspeak: Plot

-Stanley appears in the church cellar with computer equipment, which is assumed to be stolen from the school's computer lab.
-He sets up the computer and runs some inquiries into the requirements for a black mass.
-Searching through various bottles in the cellar left by Father Estaban, he attempts to initiate a mass but the computer informs him that he is still missing crucial ingredients, namely blood and a consecrated host.
-He is nearly discovered by Reverend Jameson, the church's current pastor, who sends him off to the mess hall to eat dinner.
-After arriving at the mess hall too late for lunch, he befriends the school's good-natured cook who makes a meal for him and shows him a litter of puppies that his dog just had.
-Stanley takes the smallest pup for himself, names him Fred and hides him in the church cellar.
+Stanley appears in the cellar with computer equipment stolen from the lab.
+He sets up the computer and checks the requirements for a black mass.
+He attempts to initiate one, but the computer informs him that he still lacks crucial ingredients: blood and a consecrated host.
+Reverend Jameson, the church's pastor, nearly discovers him and sends him to the mess.
+Arriving too late for dinner, he befriends the school's cook, who makes him food and shows him some puppies that his dog just gave birth to.
+Stanley takes the runt of the litter, names him Fred, and hides him in the cellar.

-Stanley steals the host from the church and then notices Esteban's portrait on the wall.
-Using the translation he attempts the ritual and is suddenly attacked by his classmates wearing masks and robes.
-After knocking him unconscious, they leave.
-Thinking he has successfully performed the ritual, Stanley is told by his computer that the ritual was incomplete and a pentagram appears on the computer screen.
-Stanley accidentally wakes the drunken caretaker, Sarge, who accuses him of being a thief for stealing a crowbar.
-Sarge attacks Stanley, who screams for help.
-The computer flares to life with a red pentagram on it.
-An unseen force then takes Sarge's head and turns it completely around, breaking his neck.
-Stanley discovers a catacomb filled with decapitated skeletal remains and the crypt of Father Estaban.
-After hiding Sarge's body, he leaves.
+Stanley steals the host from the church.
+He attempts the ritual, and figures in robes with pig faces appear.
+Stanley is knocked unconscious; these are his classmates in disguise.
+After they leave, Stanley's computer tells him that the ritual is incomplete.
+He accidentally wakes the drunken caretaker, Sarge, who accuses him of being a thief and attacks him.
+An unseen force twists Sarge's head completely around, breaking his neck.
+Stanley discovers a catacomb containing Esteban's crypt.
+He hides Sarge's body.

-The school's secretary attempts one last time to pry the pentagram from the black magic book she stole from Stanley.
-She fails, injuring her finger which bleeds.
-She undresses, begins to take a shower and is fatally attacked by demonically spawned boars.
-After watching a beauty pageant at the school's pep rally, Stanley is attacked by his classmates who tell him that if tries to play in the big game tomorrow they'll find and kill Fred.
-After witnessing his beating at the hands of his classmates, the hostile and unfriendly school principal Kincaid kicks Stanley off the soccer team instead of punishing the bullies.